In a Nutshell:

 Omegatrac Power Wheelchair Review Conclusion

 This chair should be awesome.
-We think the Omegatrac Wheelchair could be awesome, but for that to happen, it needs to shed some pounds, get better at handling uneven ground, and get something that resembles proper customer service and support.
+We think the Omegatrac Wheelchair could be excellent.
+Still, for that to happen, it needs to shed some pounds, get better at handling uneven ground, and get something that resembles proper customer service and support.

-If those things change, we wouldn’t have any problems recommending this chair.
-As things stand now, we don’t recommend it to anyone, for any purpose, except maybe target practice.
+If those things change, we won’t have any problems recommending this chair.
+As things stand now, we don’t recommend it to anyone for any purpose except target practice.

 References & Resources